 Whose love are you trying to win today?
 How many years have you tirelessly performed, believing that there will be payoff?
-Whether the love you seek comes from a pretty good man like Jacob or a godless trickster, the likes of whom will break another’s heart easily, the lesson is the same.
+Whether the love you seek comes from a pretty good man like Jacob or a godless trickster the likes of whom will break someone’s heart easily, the lesson is the same.
 Turning inside to earn another’s unconditional love is an empty pursuit.
 The only one who can affect the deep hole in your soul is God.
-That won’t mean that you’ll cease to love the one you’ve been enslaved to, it will mean that your love will be expressed as an outpouring of the love you enjoy in God.
+That won’t mean that you’ll cease to love the one you’ve been enslaved to.
+It will mean that your love will be expressed as an outpouring of the love you enjoy in God.
 The payoffs are these: 1.)
 You will know unconditional love and be at peace because of what God offers.
 And, 2.)
 You will no longer live handicapped because someone withholds what you believe you need to survive.

 Wean me off any idolatrous relationship.
 Amen